- Cheapest non-owner car insurance companies in Oregon

 State Farm

-State Farm is another great option for non-owner car insurance in Oregon, with average rates of $286 per year.
-It has an AM Best rating of A++ and a low NAIC complaint ratio of 0.7.
+State Farm is also a great choice for non-owner car insurance in Oregon, offering coverage at an average annual rate of $286.
+It has earned an AM Best rating of A++ and maintains a low NAIC complaint ratio of 0.7.

 Travelers